mdaud23/learn-english/longman.md

 > Coordinate connectors need a comma in between the clauses.
 > The coordinate connectors are: _and, but, or, so, yet_

-> Harus bermakna dan nyambung, jangan lupa kelengkapan klausa, dan
+> Harus bermakna dan nyambung, jangan lupa kelengkapan subject dan verb juga

 `Tom is singing, and Paul is dancing.`